 Although I was dripping in sweat by the time I was done taking photos of the bridge, the hike was worth it for the view.

 As a bonus, there’s a cafe in the garden where you can enjoy a cold glass of something to celebrate your achievement of reaching the garden!

 Protip: There are tall chainlink fences around the perimeter of the garden.
-Due to this, photos can be somewhat tricky but luckily, there are a few cutouts in the fence that are large enough to stick a camera lens through.
+Due to this, photos can be tricky, but luckily, a few cutouts in the fence are large enough to stick a camera lens through.

 Between the wine tour, the minimal sightseeing, and the day at the pool, we had a perfect mix of wine’ing, learning, and relaxing.

 Food in France is a struggle for me.
 The menus in Avignon and Lyon were in French only, the al fresco dining is filled with smokers, and, in general, the dishes are complicated.

 It’s amazing how fast brains can memorize words in a different language.
 By the third day of our trip, I could look at a coffee shop’s menu and know what milk alternatives they offered without consulting Google Translate.

 On top of those things is the set course menu culture where diners can choose a starter + main or main + dessert or all three.
 This leads to large quantities of food consumed at lunch and dinner.